 There are also small amounts of expenditure provided for groundwater bore rehabilitation, replacement and monitoring.

-The total gross capital expenditure forecast for irrigation and stock and domestic supply during the period 2008/2009 to 2012/2013 is highlighted below.
+The gross capital expenditure forecast for irrigation and stock and domestic (excluding the WMPP) supply during the period 2008/2009 to 2012/2013 is highlighted below.